muneeb-ali/unix-tools/howtos/github.md

    git update-index --index-info && mv "$GIT_INDEX_FILE.new" "$GIT_INDEX_FILE"' HEAD
 ```
+The above script is available [here](https://github.com/muneeb-ali/unix-tools/blob/master/scripts/git_rewrite).
 After this, the merge is as simple as

 ```
 cd repoB